 Eisenhower said ‘Absolutely not.
 We, the United States, are seeking peace, we are the pre-eminent power on earth.
 For us to try to imitate what the Soviets are doing in Red Square would make us look weak.’

-Eisenhower was not entirely opposed to military rallies.
-After the end of World War II, in August 1945, the general even joined Stalin in Moscow for a victory parade at Red Square.
-And as we’ve mentioned, his inaugural parade in 1953 featured troops marching in formation, as well as a display of weaponry.
+However, Eisenhower was not entirely opposed to military rallies.
+After the end of World War II, in August 1945, the general even joined Josef Stalin in Moscow for a victory parade at Red Square.
+And as we’ve mentioned, Ike’s inaugural parade in 1953 featured troops marching in formation, as well as a display of weaponry.

-However, several historians we spoke to told us “Ike” would indeed have been opposed to a show of military strength that was not linked to a specific military victory, or a special occasion.
+However, several historians we spoke to told us “Ike” would indeed have been opposed to a show of military strength that was not linked to a specific military victory or some other special national occasion.

 Pach, who is co-author of The Presidency of Dwight D. Eisenhower, told us the general would have responded negatively to any proposal to hold a Soviet-style military rally: